-AWARNING Contact with electrical equipment can result in severe personal injury or death.
-It is extremely important that bonding and equipment grounding be properly done.
+AWARNING Electric current can cause severe personal injury or death.
+Bonding and grounding must be done properly.
 All metallic parts that could become energized under abnormal conditions must be properly grounded.

 Typical requirements for bonding and grounding are given in the National Electrical Code, Article 250.
 All connections, wire sizes, etc. must conform to the requirements of the electrical codes in effect at the installation site.